kubernetes/community/sig-architecture/annual-report-2021.md

 For the API review subproject... [@dims or @liggitt please update]

-For the code organization subproject...[@dims or @liggitt please update]
+For the code organization subproject, @dims and @liggitt run regular meetings and review PRs and issues, pulling in other owners as needed.

 **How do you measure membership?
 By mailing list members, OWNERs, or something else?**